chrisHuxi/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Stop sign			| Speed	limit	(60km/h)      							|

 The model was able to correctly guess 3 of the 6 traffic signs, which gives an accuracy of 50%. comparing with test result, it seems still to need improving.
+That means our model is still overfitting.
+But I realized that in our test set this model works really well, Maybe that's because my way to preprocess image has some mistakes.
 And I don't konw which factors contribute this problem.
 It would be nice you can give me some advice.

 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)